heroku-softtrends/dotnetcore.postgres.property/README.md

-# .NET Core Buildpack with Heroku Postgres Support (Heroku Button)
+# .NET Core Buildpack with Heroku Postgres Support
+## (Heroku Button with ASP.NET Core + Postgres Sample)

 This uses the .Net Core Buildpack provided by Softtends and adds full support for Heroku Postgres<br>